About Wisdom House Davos 2025

 Any damage done to the premises will be fully charged to the users causing it, the reference value being the invoice we receive from the authorities plus a management fee at Swiss rates based on time spent to solve the issue.

-Those with an existing track record of disrespecting any of the points above also during previous events we have hosted will be asked to leave the premises at our discretion – Wisdom House Davos was conceived and developed over many years as a result of significant time and effort, so please honor our rules to benefit from it.
+Those with an existing track record of disrespecting any of the points above also during previous events we have hosted will be asked to leave the premises at our discretion and without appeal – Wisdom House Davos was conceived and developed over many years as a result of significant time and effort, so please honor our rules to benefit from it.

 For further information please contact marcelo (at) wisdomaccelerator.org